-I first saw live steam when I was about 10 years old (early 1980s), at an HO/Lionel model train show near my home.
+I first saw live steam when I was about 11 years old (early 1980s), at an HO/Lionel model train show near my home.
+It was at the Minuteman Vocational High School in Lexington, Massachusetts.
+Three "live steamers" were running on "back and forth" tracks outside.
+One of the engines was a "Yankee Shop" 4-4-2 Atlantic, owned by Richard Symmes, running on a portable "highline".

-I attended my first "live steam meet" at about age 12.
-At this meet, I met Brotherhood of Live Steamers founder Charles A. "Carl" Purinton, then in the final years of his life; and several others, including Charlie Purinton (Carl's son), Bill VanBrocklin (of the "steam pump" fame), and Bob Hornsby (the East Coast Region B.L.S.
-Secretary)
+At this meet, I met Brotherhood of Live Steamers founder Charles A. "Carl" Purinton, then in the final years of his life; and several others, including Charlie Purinton (Carl's son), Bill VanBrocklin (of the "steam pump" fame), and of course Bob Hornsby.

 At age 13, my Dad took me to visit Little Engines at Lomita, CA; and also took me to visit Railroad Supply Corp. in Burbank, CA.